GaloisInc/saw-script/doc/tutorial/tutorial.md

 Buggy Implementation
 --------------------

-Finally, a buggy implementation which is correct on all but one possible input (also in `code/ffs.c`).
+Finally, a buggy implementation which is correct on all but one possible input (also in `ffs.c`).
 Although contrived, this program represents a case where traditional testing -- as opposed to verification -- is unlikely to be helpful.

 ``` {.c}
 $include 43-47 code/ffs.c